 John Cage, “Silence: Lectures and Writings” (United States)

-David W. Bernstein, “San Francisco Tape Music Center: 1960s Counterculture and Avant-Garde” (United States)
+David W. Bernstein, “SF Tape Music Center: 1960s Counterculture and Avant-Garde” (United States)

 Kyle Gann, “No Such Thing as Silence: John Cage’s 4’33”” (United States)